Basicprogrammer10/connorcode-writing/afire/afire-update-1.md

 But now the `panic_handler` feature has been extended to middleware!

 The panic handler for routes and middleware has also been updated to support [`String`][string]s and [`&str`][&str]s in the message.
-Unlike before, where it would only take `&str`s.
+Unlike before, where it would only take [`&str`][&str]s.
 Eventually this will be extended to all displayable types.

 ### Prelude